⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How 0883.HK Makes Money

-• Engages in the exploration, development, production, and sale of crude oil and natural gas from offshore fields in China and international locations.
+• The company is also involved in the exploration, development, and production of oil sands and unconventional natural gas resources in onshore China.

-• Also involved in the sales and trading of petroleum and natural gas, and developing unconventional resources like oil sands and shale gas.
+• It further engages in the sales and trading of petroleum and natural gas, contributing to its diversified revenue streams.

 🎯 WHY THIS MATTERS